evergreen-ci/spruce/README.md

 This file is git ignored because it contains API keys that we do not want to publish.
 It should be named `.env-cmdrc.json` and placed in the root of the project.
 This file is required to deploy Spruce to production and to staging.
-The credential file is located in the R&D Dev Prod 1password vault.
+The credential file is located in the R&D Dev Prod 1Password vault.

 ## GraphQL Type Generation

-We use Code generation to generate our types for our GraphQL queries and mutations.
+We use code generation to generate our types for our GraphQL queries and mutations.
 When you create a query or mutation you can run the code generation script with the steps below.
 The types for your query/mutation response and variables will be generated and saved to `gql/generated/types.ts`.
 Much of the